 The key takeaway here is that this type of malware attack relies on social engineering in order to be successful.

 Characteristics of Fileless Malware

 This type of malicious software makes use of programs that are already on the computer.
 Its behavior can’t be detected by heuristics scanners and it has no identifiable code or signature.

 Additionally, fileless malware resides within the memory of the system.

-In order to function, it takes advantage of the processes of the infected operating system.
-More advanced fileless malware can also be combined with other types of malware to facilitate a complex attack.
+To function, it takes advantage of the processes of the infected operating system.
+More advanced fileless malware can also be combined with other types of malware to facilitate complex cyberattacks.
 It can even circumvent both whitelisting and sandboxing under the right circumstances.

 Stages of a Fileless Malware Attack

 A fileless malware attack is fairly unique in the way that it functions.
 Understanding how it operates can help an organization protect against fileless malware attacks in the future.
 Let’s explore what you should know.

 Before a threat actor is able to carry out their malware attack fully, they must first gain access to a victim machine, oftentimes with a phishing email or social engineering tactic.
 After doing so, they can begin to implement the additional stages of the process.

 Another way to gain access to a victim’s machine is through compromised credentials.
 By stealing credentials, the hacker can have free access to the system and then use this information to access other environments.
 For example, gaining initial access to the machine may not give the hacker the privileges they need, but they may be able to procure the credentials to get them this data.